fmquaglia/optipfair/docs/index.md

 ## Why Prune Language Models?

-Pruning helps to reduce the size and computational requirements of large language models, making them:
+Pruning helps to reduce the size and computational requirements of LLMs, making them:

 - **Faster** for inference
 - **More efficient** in terms of memory usage